jaytar0/Dashboard-Example/README.md

 ## Anime Dashboard [PROJECT]

-This is the looker result of my project for my data engineering project, you can find out more in the corresponding repository.
+This is the looker result for my data engineering project, you can find out more in the corresponding repository.

 ![anime_dash](dash_anime.png)